planetlabs/viewpoints/README.md

 # To Compile and Run:

-The tool is writtin using the [React](https://facebook.github.io/react/) framework.
+The tool is written using the [React](https://facebook.github.io/react/) framework.
 It is compiled using [Node](https://nodejs.org/en/) and [npm](https://docs.npmjs.com/getting-started/installing-node), which you must have pre-installed.

 ```
 git clone https://github.com/planetlabs/viewpoints.git